Edited by: Keri Stooksbury

-Hepatitis A is an infection of the liver which is spread from feces of an infected person and so can be avoided with proper handwashing and personal hygiene.
+Hepatitis A is an infection of the liver that is spread from the feces of an infected person and can be avoided with proper handwashing and personal hygiene.
 However, if you are visiting areas with poor sanitation, or you inject drugs, then you may be considered at higher risk and require the vaccine, costing approximately $115.

-Japanese Encephalitis (JE) is a very serious, sometimes deadly, disease which is contracted from mosquito bites, causing swelling of the brain and coma.
+Japanese encephalitis (JE) is a very serious, sometimes deadly, disease that is contracted from mosquito bites, causing swelling of the brain and coma.
 The only JE vaccine licensed in the U.S. is given across 2 doses, 4 weeks apart, and costs around $290 per injection.

 Hot Tip: It is also advisable to take precautions against mosquito bites, as well, such as wearing insect repellent and using mosquito nets when sleeping.